jpooleycodes/gdx-bullet-gwt/README.md

 If you going to help try to keep js calls as low as possible because there is a weird error "Maximum call stack size exceeded" that can occur.

 # Dependencies

-(maven and gradle links)
+I'll put up the compiled jar that I having working for myself + sources if necessary.

+Otherwise, simply cloning this project and typing ***gradlew install*** will add it to your local gradle repository.

+Then, add:

 # Instructions
-1 - GwtBullet.init() needs to be called before return ApplicationListener at getApplicationListener().
+1 - Add the gdx-bullet-gwt.jar to your project class path (see dependencies) 2 - GwtBullet.init() needs to be called before return ApplicationListener at getApplicationListener().
-2 - Have to place bullet.gwt.xml file in gdx-bullet project at com.badlogic.gdx.physics.
 3 - Have to include \<inherits name="com.badlogic.gdx.physics.bullet.bullet-gwt"/> in gwt.xml file.
-4 - For gdx-tests-gwt to work you need to remove System.load from BaseBulletTest.java.